I. What’s in Kawasaki?

 In Kawasaki, I walk northwest from Shinmaruko Station 日本神奈川県新丸子駅, passing an elementary school where kids are practicing Dodgeball – this is Japan, so even Dodgeball is practiced.
 I stroll the vast Todoroki Ryokuchi 等々力緑地 – 川崎市 park complex, which is full of tennis players, bird watchers, and couples lying splendidly in the grass.
 On the far end of the park is the Kawasaki City Museum where I spend two hours laughing at my good fortune.

-The first of the museum’s frequently rotating exhibits spotlights the life and career of Ippei Okamoto 岡本 一平 (June 11, 1886 – October 11, 1948).
+The first of the museum’s frequently rotating exhibits spotlights the life and career of Ippei Okamoto 岡本 一平 (June 11, 1886 – October 11, 1948), who was active from 1912-1948.
 Okamoto-san is one of the early pioneers of Japanese manga, but among my co-workers is known only for fathering Tarō Okamoto 岡本 太郎, an avant-garde painter and sculptor.
 Shame on them.
-The father’s talent is undeniable, as is his historical importance, I presume.
+The father’s talent is undeniable, as is his historical importance.
 In the early 20th century Ippei’s work was seen widely, as he was a cartoonist for the widely circulated Asahi Shimbun 朝日新聞社.
 Ippei also brought American comics to Japan, and his work appeared in advertisements and books (source).
 In just a few glimpses of Ippei Okamoto’s cartoons I could see humor, emotional content, and a timelessness that makes his work fresh and accessible.
 [Enjoy these pictures – these are hard to come by online]

 III. 中田 和昭 Nakada (Nakata) Kazuaki (1931 – May 2005)

-If the Okamoto-san gallery confirmed my love of pen and ink, this next gallery destroys my cynicism regarding photography.
+If the Ippei Okamoto gallery confirmed my love of pen and ink, this next gallery destroys my cynicism regarding photography.
 Most references to Nakata-san’s work relate to his slice-of-life photographs during the post-WWII, post-occupation period.
 His most prolific period apparently was the early 1970’s, during which time he earned several Asahi Camera awards.
-Despite the awards, Nakata-san’s has almost no presence online, in neither Japanese nor English.
+Despite the awards, Nakata-san has almost no presence online in either Japanese or English.
 He has a brief mention on one Wikipedia page, and only one book listed on the Japanese Amazon.jp site.
 Furthermore, practically all internet references lead to this very Kawasaki exhibit.
 Perhaps posthumous popularity will result from the current exhibit.

 IV.
 A River Runs through it, A Bridge Too Far